Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 📖 Read the analysis →The Riddler

-📖 Read the analysis →🃏 Tier · 12 villains
+📖 Read the analysis →🃏 Tier · 12 Villains

-Major Classic Villains
+The Major Classic Villains

 Gotham's structural gallery of psychopaths

 Beyond the four icons, a dozen major villains structure the classic Batman gallery.
-Each has its dedicated origin story, recurring arcs, and at least one significant film or video game adaptation.
+Each has their dedicated origin story, recurring arcs, and at least one significant film or video game adaptation.
 Together, they form what is known as Gotham's criminal ecosystem — a pantheon of characters as recognizable as the hero himself.

 Two-Face